As an Amazon Associate, I earn from qualifying purchases.

 a white bowl of instant pot ravioli with garlic bread and fresh parsley

-This delicious Instant Pot Ravioi is an easy weeknight dinner recipe that the whole family will love.
+This delicious Instant Pot ravioli is a simple weeknight dinner that the whole family will love.
+Packed with flavor and ready in a flash, you'll find yourself making this pressure cooker pasta every week!

 Ingredients